-With a background in marine and freshwater biology, and a passion for social science, I am broadly interested in understanding how pairing biological and social science research can inform sustainable and equitable outcomes for ecosystems and communities.
-I am motivated by research that focuses on social-ecological resilience of aquatic systems and is grounded in a collaborative, community-led framework.
+With a background in marine and freshwater biology, and passion for community-led research, I am broadly interested in understanding how pairing biological and social science can support resilient ecosystems and communities.
 Having previously worked as a Research Assistant with the Salmon Watersheds Lab, I was involved in various projects, such as reviewing anthropogenic impacts to juvenile salmon in estuaries.
-Other social-ecological projects I have been involved in outside of the lab include mapping female fisheries collectives in Tanzania and conducting research to identify barriers faced by women in the Tanzanian fisheries sector.
+Other social-ecological projects I have been involved in outside of the lab include mapping female fisheries collectives in Tanzania and research identifying barriers to women’s participation in the Tanzanian fisheries sector.

 My Master’s research focuses on restoring connections between people and salmon through socially and ecologically conscious stream restoration practices.
 Specifically, I am working with the Haida Nation and other Indigenous collaborators to uphold Indigenous stream care-taking practices in the context of stream restoration today.